Foolproofgaming/Project52HZ/README.md

 ## Puzzle Hints - Found on Discord Section

-Hint 6 "The one right in the second row is never black." - Located on Reddit - Stated by Creators
+Hint 6 "The one right in the second row is never black." - Located on Discord - Stated by Creators

 Hint 7 "Progress on 'The Dance'